neelTheCoder/aisecurity-modernized/README.md

 | Encryption | AES (unauthenticated), `pycryptodome` | **AES-256-GCM + scrypt**, `cryptography` | Authenticated (tamper-detecting); passphrase-derived key, no key blob on disk. |
 | Packaging | pinned `requirements.txt`, no tests | `pyproject.toml`, unit tests, CI, type hints | Reproducible and maintainable. |

-The full reasoning is in [`docs/MIGRATION.md`](docs/MIGRATION.md).

-### Why cosine matching instead of the original SVM?

-ArcFace is *trained* with an angular-margin loss so that cosine similarity between L2-normalised embeddings **is** the identity metric.
-Comparing a probe directly against each enrolled person's centroid is therefore simpler and stronger than a learned SVM — and it solves two problems the SVM couldn't: it rejects unknown people (an SVM forces every face onto a known class), and you can enroll or remove a student instantly without retraining a classifier.

 ---

 ## Architecture